linusdotmy/Upstream/README.md

 I've been developing Upstream behind the scenes for the past few months and using it internally across my own applications, and felt that it's time to open it up to the community.

 Basically, Upstream is a easy way to integrate logging into your applications.
-It takes literally minutes to setup, you create a project, get an API key, and plug it into your project with ``upstream-sdk``.
+It takes literally minutes to setup.
+You signup, create a project and API key, and plug it into your project with ``upstream-sdk``.

 <img width="1361" height="1270" alt="image" src="https://github.com/user-attachments/assets/8fd5a222-9628-4159-a3a4-e3924df5552d" />